Grade 316 Stainless Steel

 Grades 316, 316H UNS-S31600, S31603, S31609

-Stainless Steel Grade 316 is the second most commonly used stainless steel.
-It is an austenitic, corrosion resistant steel with excellent strength, toughness, fabrication characteristics and weldability.
+Grade 316 Stainless Steel is the second most commonly used stainless steel, behind 304 stainless steel.
+It is an austenitic, corrosion-resistant steel with excellent strength, toughness, fabrication characteristics and weldability.
 The low carbon version, 316L, may be required for full corrosion resistance when thicker sections are welded.
 The 316H version has a guaranteed minimum carbon content, which ensures good strength at high temperatures.

 In most applications the steel is used where its corrosion resistance gives long lasting service life and appearance.
 The ease of cleaning and of maintaining a hygienic surface on the steel make it excellent for many purposes.